 Everything depends upon everything else.

-Yeah.
-Well… I mean, I think speaking as a physicist, you can’t have a single particle in isolation.
-You need a space and time in which the particle appears, and if you have a space and time, then according to quantum physics, there would be other particles that also appear.
+I think speaking as a physicist, you can’t have a single particle in isolation.
+You need a space and time in which the particle appears, and if you have space and time, then according to quantum physics, there would be other particles that also appear.
 So in that sense, things are interdependent because the underlying space and time sort of unifies everything that comes out of it.

 We don’t like uncertainty.
-Yeah, the stock market goes down when there’s uncertainty etc.
+Yes, the stock market goes down when there’s uncertainty etc.

-Yeah.
-Yeah, so that’s another aspect, that different people react to work of art in a different way.
-They bring their own sensibility, their own life experiences.
+Yes, so that’s another aspect, that different people react to work of art differently.
+They bring their sensibility, their own life experiences.
 I think that’s what makes it powerful.
-That contrasts very much with an equation and science where the power of an equation is one that has only a single interpretation.
+That contrasts with an equation and science.
+There, the power of an equation has only a single interpretation.

 You distilled the physical, the system, whatever it is, the object to an equation that expresses in precise quantitative terms everything that is known about that system or that object.
 The power of science to have such a disembodied expression in which there’s only a single interpretation which is exactly the opposite of what you want in a novel or a painting or a piece of music where you invite many different interpretations.
 That’s what gives it its richness.